GrantJamesPowell/elixir_conf_example_1/README.md

 ### 5.)
 Measure the latency of events flowing through your pipeline

-Use the event the consumer is emitting in order to measure the latency of the events in the system
+The LiveView currently measures the latency of events through the system.

-Answer the following questions
+Answer the following questions:

   * How does the latency each event experience change as the depth of the queue changes?
   * How does adding multiple consumers affect the average latency?
 (Its trickier than you'd think)